jet1965/Getting-Cleaning_course_project/CodeBook.md

 6. laying

 ## Subject
-### An integer between 1 and 30 representing 30 anonymos test subjects.
+### An integer between 1 and 30 representing 30 anonymous test subjects.

 ## Mean Measurement Variables
 ### 79 means of mean and standard deviation variables grouped by activity and subject ID.
 They are: